Optimization-based Sensitivity Analysis for Unmeasured Confounding using Partial Correlations

-More commonly, ignorability is understood as $U$ not being a causal parent of $D$ and $Y$; in Figure \ref{fig:causal-graph}, this corresponds to the absence of the edges 1 and 2, respectively.
+holds true.
+From equation \eqref{eq:objective-identification}, we can directly read off that \eqref{eq:ignorability} suffices to identify $\beta$ via linear regression: $\beta = \beta_{Y\sim D\vert X,Z}$.
+This makes $R_{D\sim U\vert X,Z}$ and $R_{D\sim U\vert X,Z}$ intuitive sensitivity parameters.
+More commonly, ignorability is understood as $U$ not being a causal parent of~$D$ and $Y$; in Figure \ref{fig:causal-graph}, this corresponds to the absence of the edges 1 and 2, respectively.
 In fact, this definition of ignorability implies \eqref{eq:ignorability} if $(V,U)$ adheres to a LSEM.

 Since the violation of ignorability is a common problem -- especially in observational studies --, the method of instrumental variables (IV) is often used to overcome unmeasured confounding.
-Here we only provide a very brief introduction to it; the reader is referred to \citet{wooldridge} for a more comprehensive discussion.
-In our setting, a variable $Z$ is called an instrument for $D$ if (i) it is an independent predictor of $D$, (ii) it is exogenous in the sense that $Z$ is partially uncorrelated with the unmeasured confounder $U$ and (iii) it has no effect on the outcome $Y$ that is not mediated by $D$.
+Here, we only provide a very brief introduction to it; the reader is referred to \citet{wooldridge} for a more comprehensive discussion.
+In our setting, a variable $Z$ is called an instrument for $D$ if (i) it is an independent predictor of $D$, (ii) it is exogenous in the sense that $Z$ is partially uncorrelated with $U$ and (iii) it has no effect on the outcome $Y$ that is not mediated by $D$.
 These conditions can be expressed as